Skip to main content

 Does the senior need Medicaid?

 For Nevada’s main paid family caregiver paths, yes, almost always.
 That includes PCS, FE, PD, SFCG, home health, and most skilled-care paths.
-If the senior does not have Medicaid, use Access Nevada.
-If the senior may not qualify for Medicaid, the backup options are usually VA benefits, respite support, or private pay with a written caregiver agreement.
+If the senior does not have Medicaid, start the Medicaid application first.

 How much do family caregivers get paid in Nevada?

-There is no one simple statewide wage chart for family caregivers.
-Nevada’s fee schedule page publishes Medicaid reimbursement, but the family caregiver’s actual pay depends on the employer, county, benefits, and program model.
-PCS is usually paid as hourly employment.
-SFCG is different: Nevada’s SFCG fact sheet says the primary caregiver is paid a daily stipend equal to 65% of the Medicaid rate.
+There is no one simple statewide wage chart for every family caregiver.
+Nevada publishes Medicaid reimbursement rates, but the caregiver’s actual pay depends on the employer, county, benefits, and program model.
+PCS is usually hourly employment.
+SFCG uses a daily stipend model.

 Does Nevada have a dementia-specific paid family caregiver program?